Medical Pharmacology and Physiology electronic theses and dissertations (MU)

 Molecular mechanisms of action for CFTR potentiators

-(University of Missouri--Columbia, 2019)[ACCESS RESTRICTED TO THE UNIVERSITY OF MISSOURI AT REQUEST OF AUTHOR.]
+(University of Missouri--Columbia, 2019)[ACCESS RESTRICTED TO THE UNIVERSITY OF MISSOURI SYSTEM AT REQUEST OF AUTHOR.]
 As the culprit behind cystic fibrosis (CF) is the dysfunction of the chloride channel cystic fibrosis transmembrane conductance regulator (CFTR), ... -

 TRPV4 contributes to stretch-induced hypercontractility and time-dependent dysfunction in the aged heart